 I mean this both in terms of system stability and how fast things change.
 A constantly changing system is a nightmare to maintain for system administrators.

-Users can depend on a new release being made available about once every
+Users can depend on the project making a new release available about

-6 months.
-Every new release comes with documentation on changes made and
+once every 6 months.
+Every new release comes with documentation on

 sysupgrade(8)